wp-plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.4.4 =
+* fixed input vulnerability found at http://packetstormsecurity.org/files/116317/Better-WP-Security-3.4.3-Cross-Site-Scripting.html
+* fixed email address in footer information on backup screen
+* file check exclusions should now work properly for individual files.
+* One-click protection is now part of the install script.
+* Won't log or even check 404 if feature is off.
+* Don't clear cache during away check.
+Let's see instead if the transients …
+* Don't clear Supercache page cache on clear logs

 = 3.4.3 =
 * Only clear WP Supercachce when full page cache clearing is required